 Every property that accepts an expression states exactly what the expression is expected to return.
 To ensure the returned value is of the correct type, an expression must use XPath constructors or the correct literal values.

 What appears lexically as the syntax of an expression follows XPath 2.0 rules.
-Note specifically that this is not the same as XSD default and fixed property lexical syntax.
-Specifically, XSD default and fixed properties do not accept expressions.
+Note specifically that this is not the same as XSD default and XSD fixed property lexical syntax.
+Specifically, XSD default and XSD fixed properties do not accept expressions.
 They are always interpreted as XML Schema string literals.
 See [XSD] for details.

 No extra auto-casting is performed over and above that provided by XPath 2.0.
 XPath 2.0 has rules for when it promotes types and when it allows types to be substituted.
 These are in Appendix B.1 of the XPath 2.0 spec.